Serving Montana Agriculture and growing prosperity under the Big Sky

 • Upper leaf bases extend down the stem to produce a fin or winglike appearance

-Yellow Starthistle Map
+Yellow Starthistle Location Map

-yellow starthistle plant
+yellow starthistle plant in bloom

 Yellow Starthistle Plant